Updated July 4, 2021.

-- The Miscellaneous Opening Costs are the franchisor’s best estimates of costs for various items including lease deposit and deposits for insurance, gas, electric, pre-opening business listings, and online business listings advertising, including any Internet-based advertising and related items.
+- The Miscellaneous Opening Costs are the franchisor’s best estimates of costs for various items including lease deposit and deposits for insurance, gas, electric, pre-opening print and online business listings advertising, including any Internet-based advertising and related items.

 - The initial start-up expenses include payroll costs but do not include any draw or salary for you.
-The franchisor does not include any estimate for your Royalty Fee payments.
+The franchisor does not include any estimate for your Royalty Fee payments or TGS Marketing Fund marketing fees which all depend on the amount of Gross Receipts you receive.
 These figures include utilities, telephone, legal/accounting expenses, local advertising, and materials and supplies.

-- To cover these Additional Funds expenses for a three-month period and beyond, and to cover rent and other costs, the franchisor requires that you have initial working capital of at least $200,000 for a School.
+- To cover these Additional Funds expenses for a three-month period and beyond, and to cover rent and other costs, the franchisor requires that you have initial working capital of between $200,000 and $250,000 for a School.